deanmsands3/Galacticraft-Legacy/README.md

 ## Notice
-This branch is **NOT** in a playable state, no jars will be provided, if you want to play using this branch you will need to compile it yourself.
+This branch is **NOT** in a playable state, no jars will be provided, if you want to play using this branch you will need to compile it yourself.\
+Please note that no support will be provided for this branch.
+If you do compile it yourself you're on your own.

 ## Development Guidelines
 Follow the guidelines provided by [architectury](https://github.com/architectury).